xrdocs/design/_blogs/2019-02-02-modernizing-ixp-design.md

 ### Topology Diagram for Example Services
 The following is a topology diagram to follow along with the service endpoints in the below service configuration examples.
+Each CE node represents a peering fabric participant.

 ![ixp-base-topology.png](http://xrdocs.io/design/images/ixp-design/ixp-base-topology.png)